athensbird/pwa-studio/packages/upward-spec/README.md

 ## Summary

-UPDOG files are XML, YAML or JSON files which declare the behavior of an [application shell] server.
+UPWARD files are XML, YAML or JSON files which declare the behavior of an [application shell] server.
 An application shell server implements a strict subset of HTTP functionality: it handles an HTTP GET request for a resource and delivers enough code and data to bootstrap a Progressive Web App which displays that resource.

-An App Shell is purposefully minimal, and so is an UPDOG server.
+An App Shell is purposefully minimal, and so is an UPWARD server.
 It is meant to initialize or refresh sessions, deliver small HTML documents with enough server-side rendering for initial display and SEO, and then hand off subsequent request handling to the PWA running in the client.

-The declarative format of UPDOG means that an UPDOG-compliant server may be written in any programming language and run on any tech stack; therefore, a PWA can declare its own runtime network dependency by including an UPDOG file.
+The declarative format of UPWARD means that an UPWARD-compliant server may be written in any programming language and run on any tech stack; therefore, a PWA can declare its own runtime network dependency by including an UPWARD file.

-### Example `updog.yaml` which echoes request data
+### Example `upward.yaml` which echoes request data

 ```yaml
 root: